ggiggity/Intro-Page/README.md

 Second video from the Media Player include inappropriate words, please skip to next video if you're uncomfortable with that.

 Username and password can be found in the website.

+# Thoughts
+Hard coded a lot - error
+Code got messy due to not planning ahead -error